-Jefferson Co., Ga., Tax Rolls, 1796, for ALEXANDER'S DIST.: #80 Saml.
+21 Jefferson Co., Ga., Tax Rolls, 1796, for ALEXANDER'S DIST.: #80 Saml.
 Boyd (300 a., Cheavers Creek, adj.
 Clark).

 22 Jefferson Co.
 Land Plats, Books 1-4, p.
 69, plat no. 167, James Boyd land survey.

-23 Andrew Boyd, 10 acres, "Burke County," dated 7 October 1795; loose plats, Surveyor General's Records; Georgia Department of Archives and History.
-Two notations on the reverse of the survey cite books in which the grant was recorded: "Recorded in book CC? page 188, no. 657" (apparently the state-level registers); and "Recorded in Book D, page 98th (likely the county-level register).
+23 Andrew Boyd, unnumbered survey, "Burke County," dated 7 October 1795; loose plats, Surveyor General's Records; Georgia Department of Archives and History.

+4 Cadle, Georgia Land Surveying History and Law, 62-63.

-Boutwell along Lambert's Big Creek and Cheaver's/Schaffer's Creek.
-24 That location suggests he was the Rev. Archibald Boyd who local histories identify as a Boutwell successor at Bethel Presbyterian Church.
+Archibald Boyd in 1793 was granted a tract about two or three miles northwest of the Boyd cluster, part of a tract contiguous to the land of Rev. David Boutwell along Lambert's Big Creek and Cheaver's/Schaffer's Creek.25 That location suggests he was the Rev. Archibald Boyd who local histories identify as a Boutwell successor at Bethel Presbyterian Church.
 Archibald paid tax on this land in the Bethel Church neighborhood only through 1801 and apparently transferred to a church in adjacent Richmond County where a local attorney in 1816 was appointed agent for the vacant estate of "Rev. A. Boyd."
-25 The fact that Archibald's estate was considered "vacant," meaning that he died without known kin or heirs, eliminates him from further consideration as a son of Jane and a sibling of Andrew, Robert, Samuel, and James Jr.
+The fact that Archibald's estate was considered "vacant," meaning that he died without known kin or heirs, eliminates him from further consideration as a son of Jane and a sibling of Andrew, Robert, Samuel, and James Jr.